lionel-k/lionel-k.github.io/www/rewrite-blog-posts-template.md

 ## Usage Instructions

-### Step 1: Provide Context

-When using this template, include:
+### How to Use This Template

+**When you receive this template, the user will provide:**

-- Original blog post content (full MDX file)
+- Original blog post content (full MDX files)
 - Any specific requirements or focus areas
 - Target audience details if different from general African diaspora parents

+**Your job is to:**

+### Step 1: Analyze the Provided Content

+- Read and understand the original blog post(s)
+- Identify the main topic, current tone, and target transformation type
+- Plan the new structure and approach

-### Step 2: Follow the Process
+### Step 2: Execute the 5-Phase Process

-Use the 5-phase implementation process outlined above, adapting the specific content transformation based on the original post's topic and structure.
+- Follow the step-by-step implementation process outlined above
+- Adapt the specific content transformation based on the original post's topic
+- Create new files with proper naming conventions
+- Rewrite all content to be parent-friendly and actionable

-### Step 3: Quality Check
+### Step 3: Quality Assurance

-Use the provided checklists to ensure the rewritten content meets all requirements for parent-friendly, SEO-optimized blog posts.
+- Use the provided checklists to ensure all requirements are met
+- Verify reading level, word count, and SEO optimization
+- Ensure encouraging tone and practical actionability

+### Step 4: File Management

+- Create new files with proper naming (dates for posts, no dates for images)
+- Delete original files after successful rewrite
+- Update all image paths and references

 ---

-**This template has been tested and proven effective, achieving better SEO performance, higher parent engagement, and improved readability scores.
-It can be applied to any blog post content provided in context.**
+**This template serves as your complete instruction guide.
+When blog posts are provided in context, follow this template to transform them into parent-friendly, SEO-optimized content that African diaspora families will love and use.**